pangeo-data/pangeo-cmip6-cloud/docs/index.rst

 - intake, the base catalog package which intake-esm is a driver for
 - xarray, which provides a container for the opened datasets
 - zarr, to handle the backend of the individual datastores

+Additionally, a filesystem library is required to access the files containing the datasets:

+- `gcsfs <https://gcsfs.readthedocs.io/en/latest/>`_ when accessing data in Google Cloud Storage
+- `s3fs <https://s3fs.readthedocs.io/en/latest/>`_ when accessing data in S3 Storage

 Documentation
 -------------